YesVRC/LetMeBreathe/README.md

 You can have air-like blocks with different properties.
 As long as canDrown is true it should be fine, whatever you do.

 I have my event set to the highest priority.
 As a gentleman's code, I propose this:
-I take highest, Block Entities (or other non-items) can take highest, and items take last.
+I take highest, Block Entities (or other non-items) can take high, and items take last.

 This mod affects the world, so it should apply first.
 I don't have to worry about resource consumption.